Tarun2901/LeetcodeAutomation/README.md

 # LeetcodeAutomation
-Project made using JavaScript and NodeJS modules such as Puppeteer.js,
+Project made using JavaScript and NodeJS modules such as Puppeteer, FS module and Minimist.